 Last week, a student pulled a pistol from his backpack and opened fire at Saugus High School in nearby Santa Clarita.
 Immediately, students, many just 14 or 15 years old, knew what they had to do.
 Some filed out of school with hands on their heads.
 Others used desks to barricade their classroom doors and made improvised weapons out of fire extinguishers in case the shooter got through.
 Many texted their parents to let them know they were alive, desperately trading “I love you”s in case these were their final words.

-Washington, DC — Today, Rep. Judy Chu testified before the Natural Resources Subcommittee on National Parks, Forests and Public Lands in support of her bill, the San Gabriel Mountains Foothills and Rivers Protection Act (HR 2215).
-This bill would expand the borders of the San Gabriel Mountains National Monument to include the western Angeles National Forest.
+Washington, DC — The House Natural Resources Committee today voted 20-13 in favor of H.R.
+2215, the San Gabriel Mountains Foothills and Rivers Protection Act.
+Introduced by Rep. Judy Chu (CA-27), H.R.
+2215 would expand the borders of the San Gabriel Mountains National Monument to include the western Angeles National Forest.

 Washington, DC — Today, Rep. Judy Chu (CA-27) voted to pass a Continuing Resolution (CR) to extend funding for all government agencies through December 20, 2019 and issued the following statement:

 Washington, DC — Today, Rep. Judy Chu (CA-27) introduced the Climate Resiliency Service Corps Act of 2019 to establish a new AmeriCorps program to promote community adaptation, mitigation, preparedness, response, and recovery from the effects of climate change.
 Approximately 75,000 Americans join AmeriCorps programs each year, gaining work experience and developing in-demand skills while addressing conservation, disaster response, and community needs.